 Arizona State Bird

-Arizona State Bird – The Cactus Wren
+The Cactus Wren

-The Arizona state bird is the Cactus Wren.
-An Arizona State bird is small.
-The Cactus Wren is only 7 to 9 inches long.
-The Cactus Wren likes to build nests in the protection of thorny desert plants.
+arizona state bird cactus wrenThe Arizona state bird is the Cactus Wren.
+This bird is 7 to 9 inches long, but noise.
+The Cactus Wren builds its nest in thorny desert plants for protection.

-Cactus Wrens are native to the arid south western United States.
+Cactus Wrens are native to the arid southwestern United States.
 They also spend time in central Mexico.

 Cactus Wrens primarily eat insects.
 Ants, beetles, grasshoppers, and wasps are favorites.
 They will also occasionally eat seeds and fruits.

 The cactus wren is often found around yucca, mesquite or saguaro cacti.
-Cactus wrens nest in cactus plants.
+Cactus wrens’ nest in cactus plants.
 Using a hole in a saguaro or other spot where prickly cactus spines provide protection for the nest.

-Male and female cactus wrens mate for life.
+Male and female cactus wrens’ mate for life.
 They are very similar in appearance.
 They aggressively protect their established territory.
 This is where they live most of the year.

 The Cactus Wren will aggressively defend their nests from predators.
 Cactus wrens also destroy the nests of other bird species, pecking at or removing their eggs.